 Finally, we tested the latest MacBook Pro 16 that was released in November of 2019.
 This is the first laptop that supports PCIe Gen4.
 See the detailed spec in Fig. 21 below.

 As shown in Fig. 22, we were able to copy the data up to 1,300MB/s using two TB3 readers and surprisingly up to 1,900MB/s reading from a TB3 reader and writing into this MacBook Pro 16 internal SSD drive.

-In summary, as you can see in Fig 23 summary table on the next page, your workflow needs to be optimized throughout its chain.
+In summary, as you can see in Fig 23 summary table below, your workflow needs to be optimized throughout its chain.
 ProGrade Digital is doing its part to offer the fastest memory cards and workflow readers in the market to ensure the bottleneck is not stemming from our solutions.
 The user has to make sure that they have the fastest ports and more importantly the right SSD solution in the computer to be able to optimize their workflow.